Workplace discrimination solicitors

 The workforce and our working patterns are changing.
 We’re working longer, demanding greater flexibility and have more women and ethnic minorities in senior positions than ever before.

-Everyone has the right to be treated fairly at work and there are laws to protect you against discrimination and bullying in
+Everyone has the right to be treated fairly at work and there are laws to protect you against discrimination and bullying in the workplace.

 Similarly your employer has a duty to treat all staff fairly and appropriately, starting at the interview stage and continuing throughout your contractual employment.